Top 7 Best Blu-ray Rippers for Mac in 2026 [Free and Paid]

 - Without third-party plugins, it can't handle Blu-rays that are copy-protected.

-I tested Blu-ray Master Blu-ray Ripper for Mac v1.0.12 using the retail Captain America: Brave New World (2025) Blu-ray as input and MP4 (H.265) at 1080p.
-The disc opened and decrypted without fuss and a 110-minute main feature finished in about 26 minutes, which aligns with the tool's fast ripping claims.
-Image detail looked clean and compression artifacts were minimal.
+I tested Blu-ray Master using the Same Blu-ray as input and MP4 (H.265) at 1080p.
+The disc opened and decrypted without fuss.
+The 2-hour main feature finished in about 26 minutes, making it a mid-range performer in terms of speed.
+Image detail was acceptable with minimal compression artifacts.

 💻Supported OS: macOS 10.12 or above, Windows 7/8/10/11